Skip to main content

 Director of Sustainability Program; Hanley Sustainability Institute, Joint Appointments in Department of Physics and School of Engineering, Renewable and Clean Energy Program

-Brecha's expertise is in sustainability, energy and the environment.
+Areas of expertise: sustainability, energy and the environment.
 From 2006 to 2017 he was a regular visiting scientist at the Potsdam Institute for Climate Impact Research in Germany.
 Since 2018 he has been affiliated with Climate Analytics, including a two-year European Union Marie Curie Fellowship to research sustainable energy access and system transformation in least-developed countries and small island developing states.
-The following media outlets have interviewed or quoted him: CBS News, U.S. News & World Report, Academic Minute, The Conversation, The Guardian, The Huffington Post, Politifact, Natural Gas Intelligence, Midwest Energy News, Climate Change magazine and Dayton-area media.
-Before his sabbatical, he did a regular segment for WYSO-FM, the local NPR affiliate.
+Click here to see the media outlets quoting or interviewing him.

 View Profile